Watchdog Report Finds Alarming 20 Percent of Baby Food Tested Contains Lead

 You'll have to come up with another lame excuse now.

 Did I stutter and have it come out like an "R"?
-(Score:2)
+(Score:3)

+He can bet you're ass Trump's kids don't eat baby food with lead in it.

+I dunno, have you seen them?
+Maybe he saved a few bucks and imported it in bulk from GINA.

 Re: (Score:2)